planetree12/kafka-pubsub-system/README.md

    - Consumer sends failed messages to the dead letter topic when MongoDB connections fail
    - No explicit topic creation is needed as topics are created on first use

-8. **Auto-Scaling Configuration**:
+8. **Scaling Configuration**:
-   - The system is pre-configured to run 2 consumer instances to match the 6 Kafka partitions
+   - The system is pre-configured to run multiple named consumer instances (consumer-1, consumer-2)
-   - In `docker-compose.yml`, consumer service uses `deploy: replicas: 2` to automatically start multiple instances
-   - This eliminates the need to manually scale with `docker-compose up -d --scale consumer=2`
-   - Ensure the number of replicas always matches `KAFKA_NUM_PARTITIONS` if you change partition count
+   - Each consumer instance is defined as a separate service in `docker-compose.yml`
+   - Each instance has its own dedicated monitoring in Prometheus and Grafana
+   - To add more consumers, add new service definitions to docker-compose.yml with appropriate port mappings
+   - Make corresponding changes to monitoring configurations for new consumer instances

-The number of consumer instances is automatically set to match the number of Kafka topic partitions for optimal performance.
-This configuration is specified in the docker-compose.yml file using the `deploy` section.
+The number of consumer instances should ideally match the number of Kafka topic partitions for optimal performance.
+Currently, the system is configured with 6 partitions as specified in the docker-compose.yml file under the Kafka service configuration.

 ### Persistence Interface